zhululai/radon-ide/docs/getting-started.rst

     "result_destination_path": "serverless-test-results.zip"
   }

-Please note that the folder property is currently named ``repository_url`` for historical reasons.
-In the future, this porperty will be renamed.
+Please note that the folder property is currently named ``repository_url`` for technical reasons.
+In the future, this property will be renamed.

 The resulting scenario can be seen in Figure 17.